Marketplace Development Services: Ultimate 2026 Guide

 A tech stack is the collection of technologies used to build and run the platform.

-• Programming Language, Framework, and Library: These are the foundational code components.
-Choices range from traditional stacks like Python (Django) or Ruby (on Rails) to modern JavaScript frameworks.
+• Programming Languages and Frameworks: Choices range from Python (Django) or Ruby (on Rails) to modern JavaScript frameworks like React and Node.js.

-• Mobile Technology: With a majority of traffic coming from mobile devices, a responsive web design or dedicated native mobile apps (for iOS and Android) are essential.
+• Mobile Technology: With a majority of traffic coming from mobile devices, a responsive web design or dedicated native mobile apps (iOS and Android) are essential.

-• Cloud Computing: Modern marketplaces are built on cloud infrastructure from providers like Amazon Web Services (AWS) or Google Cloud.
+• Cloud Computing: Modern marketplaces are built on cloud infrastructure from providers like AWS or Google Cloud.
 This provides the scalability, reliability, and security needed to grow.

 The Development Lifecycle